 This course introduces the techniques of legal research and writing.
-Emphasis is placed on locating, analyzing, applying, and updating sources of law; effective legal writing, including proper citation; and the use of electronic research methods.
-Upon completion, should be able to perform legal research and writing assignments using techniques covered in this course.
-(Spring-Even Year) Pre-requisite: ENG112
+Emphasis is placed on locating, analyzing, applying, and updating sources of law; effective legal writing, including proper citation;

 FOUNDATIONS OF RHETORIC

 This course teaches students to craft and critique messages that influence.
 Building on rhetorical skills developed in English Composition, this course enhances skills in thinking, speaking, and writing critically and helps students frame and express messages on the interpersonal, group, and public level.
 (Fall/Spring) Pre-requisite: ENG112